krakjoe/uopz/README.md

 We have to treat ```ZEND_EXIT``` differently, opcache will, by default, optimize away the dead code after an unconditional ```ZEND_EXIT```, during test execution and hackery this is less than optimal.
 You don't want to disable CFG based optimization in opcache !

-So ```uopz``` changes ```ZEND_EXIT``` opcodes into opcodes that result in the invokation if the user overload function.
+So ```uopz``` changed ```ZEND_EXIT``` opcodes into opcodes that result in the invokation if the user overload function.
 These will not be optimized or changes by opcache, and so you can run tests using fully optimized code as you do in production.

 Returning ```true``` from a ```ZEND_EXIT``` overload will result in exiting, doing anything else, or nothing, results in continuing with executing normally.